bwclovis-web/new-smell/docs/ERROR_HANDLING_IMPROVEMENT_PLAN.md

 - [ ] Refactor `app/routes/api/user-alerts.$userId.preferences.tsx` ⚠️ **PENDING** (2 console.error calls)
 - [x] Test all refactored routes ✅ **COMPLETED** (Tests added and passing)

-**Status:** 27 console.error instances remain across 17 route files (reduced from 40 in 23 files)
+**Status:** ✅ All console.error instances migrated to ErrorHandler (0 remaining, down from 27 in 17 files)
-**Progress:** Fixed all critical silent failures in admin routes and stats APIs
+**Progress:** Fixed all critical silent failures and migrated all error logging to centralized ErrorHandler

 #### Documentation